AIT-Lablink/lablink-examples/docs/examples.rst

 The order in which the scripts are started is in principle arbitrary.
 However, the receiver will obviously not receive any ping messages before the sender AND the datapoint bridge have started.

-**HINT**:
-As long as the datapoint bridge is running, the clients can be started, stopped and re-started and they will still re-connect.
+.. note:: As long as the datapoint bridge is running, the clients can be started, stopped and re-started and they will still re-connect.
-Feel free to experiment!
+  **Feel free to experiment!**

 Expected results
 ----------------